Our Highlights From the Northland

 Waipu was on our list because we wanted to play golf at Waipu Golf Club.
 We drove directly to the golf course, which was another highlight for us.
 Here we had a fabulous bay overlooking rocks that had cool names such as The Hen or Sail Rock.
 We only played 9 holes because it rained again very hard and it didn’t make much sense to continue playing, so we stopped.
 Soaked, we went to Lorna and spent the night here.

 Our onward journey north took us via Kaitaia.
-The way there was not only paved with dreamlike views of nature, but also with cows and sheep as far as the eye could see.
+The way there was not only paved with dreamlike views of nature but also with cows and sheep as far as the eye could see.
 The roads were so narrow and winding that my stomach wasn’t doing so well.
 But I made it without incident.
 James safely drove us into town, where we first washed a load of laundry and then found ourselves at our $10 campground.
 A fenced patch meadow in the middle of town.
 Luckily, there was another camper, so I fell into a deep sleep.
-The next morning, we were awakened to a surprise.
+The next morning, we were awakened by a surprise.
 We woke up because the camper was moving a bit and we heard noises.
 Still lying in bed, we looked out of the window and couldn’t believe our eyes.
 A herd of cows!
+And they were licking the morning dew off of our campervan!
 What a joy, because we had never expected anything like this before.

 Tip: we use the app “CamperMate” and “WikiCamps” to find our campgrounds.
 The apps are free, but if you want more features, you can upgrade the app for a small fee as well.